telegraph/sbt-pipeline.playframework.g8/src/main/g8/PULL_REQUEST_TEMPLATE.md

 #### Definition of Done:
 - [ ] Is there appropriate test coverage?
-- [ ] Does the confluence need to be updated? https://jira.aws.telegraph.co.uk/browse/PLAT-926
+- [ ] Does the confluence need to be updated?
 - [ ] Does this add new dependencies?
 If so, have the healthchecks been updated?
 - [ ] Any Deployment changes we need to be aware of?
 New infrastructure?
 Changes to existing components?
-Service will be moved to Jenkins https://jira.aws.telegraph.co.uk/browse/PLAT-862
 - [ ] Is there appropriate logging included?
 - [ ] Does it imply any kind of data migration?
 If so what are the steps for that?
 - [ ] Is the Documentation been updated, if needed?